ajschumacher/ajschumacher.github.io/2011/01/03/thoughts-on-written-language/index.md

 <div><br></div>
 <div>And the next thing in the "text" is a line drawing of an apple.
 Even Harry Potter has some stuff like this; little sketches inserted here and there - and I don't mean the decorative illustrations; the little pictures form a part of the "text".</div>
 <div><br></div>
 <div>My gut feeling is to be opposed to this.
-I am not quite sure exactly why, or where to draw the line.&#160;Graphic novels are their own thing, but in things that are otherwise just text, novels and the like, I think a line needs to be drawn.</div>
+I am not quite sure exactly why, or where to draw the line.
+Graphic novels are their own thing, but in things that are otherwise just text, novels and the like, I think a line needs to be drawn.</div>
 <div><br></div>
 <div>In the case of pictures, it seems to violate the idea of the text recording speech, just telling a story.
 You don't think of telling a story around the camp fire, and then stopping to hold up a picture.
 I guess you could stop and draw a picture in the dirt or something, but it's really different from just TELLING the story.*</div>
 <div><br></div>